Import and explore a map

 One of the biggest advantages of migrating to ArcGIS Pro is closer integration with ArcGIS Online.
-Without leaving the application, you can browse and access maps and data from outside sources, including ArcGIS Living Atlas of the World.
+Without leaving the application, you can browse and access maps and data from outside sources, including ArcGIS Living Atlas of the World and ArcGIS Online.

 The map of Mali contains a layer for water bodies that helps give context to the story of language diversity in the country by relating it to physical geography.
-However, this layer was created at a smaller scale and has extra details, like fluctuating rivers and lakes, that may not be necessary for the scale of your map.
+The Mali_WaterBodies layer was created at a smaller scale and has extra details, like fluctuating rivers and lakes, that may not be necessary for the scale of your map.
 To demonstrate the integration of ArcGIS Pro with ArcGIS Online, you will search ArcGIS Online and add a simpler map of water bodies in Mali.

-- In the Contents pane, right-click District Boundary then choose Zoom to Layer.
+- Right-click District Boundary then choose Zoom to Layer.

 - Open the Catalog pane.

-- In the Catalog pane, click the Portal tab and click All Portal.
+- In the Catalog pane, click the Portal tab and click ArcGIS Online.

-- In the search bar, type World Major Rivers and press Enter.
+- In the search bar, type World Major Rivers owner:esri_dm and press Enter.